Why take GCSE History?

-- Learning about past events and the people who’ve influenced history will allow you to understand how the world got to the point it’s at now and how it will continue to develop in the future.
+- Learning about past events and the people who have influenced history will allow you to understand how the world got to the point it is at now and how it may continue to develop in the future.

-- Studying history can lead on to many exciting career options, including Journalism, Law, Business, Politics, Marketing, and maybe even Teaching!
+- Studying history can lead to many exciting career options, including journalism, law, business, politics, marketing and even Teaching!

-- Fantastic trips run within the department- Previous outings to New York, Greece, Rome, Vienna/Budapest, Berlin/Prague.
-Future trips to America 2019!
+- Fantastic trips are regularly run to enhance the curriculum.
+Previous visits have been to New York, Greece, Rome, Vienna/Budapest and Berlin/Prague.

-- Valuable skills for the world of work- communication and writing skills, constructing arguments, problem-solving skills.
+- You will develop valuable skills for the world of work- communication and writing skills, constructing arguments, problem-solving skills.

-- Beyond GCSE: History is a FACILITATOR SUBJECT, one looked upon favourably by top universities.
+- Beyond GCSE: A-level History is a facilitating subject, one looked upon favourably by top universities.